Beacons in Minecraft

 Laying the Groundwork

-The beacon block cannot work on its own.
-To function, the beacon must be put on top of a pyramid-shaped foundation or base constructed completely of whole blocks of ores.
-Regardless of how deep it is buried, the beacon block must have access to the sky.
+The beacon block cannot function independently.
+To work, the beacon must be placed on top of a pyramid-shaped foundation or base made entirely of ore blocks.
+The beacon block must have access to the sky, no matter how deep it is buried.

-To maximize the beacon's strength, the player should preferably construct four layers, with the beacon put on top, in the center block of a 3x3 space, which is the top layer of the beacon base.
+To increase the beacon's strength, build four levels, with the beacon on top, in the center block of a 3x3 area, which is the top layer of the beacon foundation.

-All ores, with the exception of redstone and quartz, will work just well for the base.
+All ores, except redstone and quartz, will work just well for the base.
 When transformed into entire blocks, diamonds, gold, iron, and emeralds are all viable possibilities that may be blended.
 However, considering how valuable diamonds, gold, and emeralds are in trade and constructing gear, it's best to stick with iron blocks, which are the least expensive investment.

 Since the 1.16 update, Netherite blocks can also be used as pyramid base blocks, but this would be a terrible waste of a valuable resource.
-In all circumstances, iron is the best option, and the choice of blocks has no influence on the actual strength of the beacon.
+In all circumstances, iron is the best option, and the choice of blocks does not influence the actual strength of the beacon.

 Here's how big each layer should be for a full pyramid with four tiers, what abilities are accessible, and what the block range for each option is.